Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-The suburb of Cranbourne North had a median taxpayer income of $51,011 and an average of $57,830 in financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This is lower than the national average, with Greater Melbourne having a median income of $57,688 and an average income of $75,164.
-By September 2025, estimated incomes would be approximately $55,219 (median) and $62,601 (average), based on Wage Price Index growth of 8.25% since financial year 2023.
-Census data indicates that household, family, and personal incomes in Cranbourne North are around the 54th percentile nationally.
-The income distribution shows that the $1,500 - $2,999 bracket is dominant, with 42.9% of residents (11,162 people), similar to the metropolitan region where this cohort represents 32.8%.
+Cranbourne North's median taxpayer income is $51,011 and average is $57,830, based on latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+Nationally, this is lower than average, with Greater Melbourne having a median income of $57,688 and average of $75,164.
+By September 2025, estimated incomes would be approximately $55,219 (median) and $62,601 (average), accounting for Wage Price Index growth of 8.25% since financial year 2023.
+Census data indicates that household, family, and personal incomes in Cranbourne North fall around the 54th percentile nationally.
+Income distribution shows that the $1,500 - 2,999 bracket dominates, with 42.9% of residents (11,162 people), similar to the metropolitan region where this cohort represents 32.8%.
 High housing costs consume 18.2% of income, but strong earnings place disposable income at the 59th percentile.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income